KEVN-LD: News operation

 Early in KEVN's Fox affiliation (on what is now KOTA-TV), the station produced an hour-long morning newscast at 7 a.m. and half-hour newscasts at noon, 5:30 p.m., and 10 p.m.; on weekends, KEVN aired only its late newscast.
-In 1998, the station moved the late newscast to 9 p.m., making it the first Rapid City station to produce a primetime newscast; Around the same time, the morning and midday newscasts were discontinued.
+In 1998, the station moved the late newscast to 9 p.m., making it the first Rapid City station to produce a prime time newscast; Around the same time, the morning and midday newscasts were discontinued.
 By 2001, KEVN expanded the weeknight 9 p.m. news to an hour; the weekend edition of the newscast was expanded to an hour on November 2, 2013.
-The station moved the early evening newscast to 6 p.m. on March 31, 2008 and relaunched it as The Six.
+The station moved the early evening newscast to 6 p.m. on March 31, 2008, and relaunched it as The Six.